 Ovens can be cleaned quite easily with a strong oven cleaner.
 All that baked on burnt food just melts away.
-Make sure you where gloves, and try not to breath it in.
+Make sure you wear gloves, and try not to breathe it in.

-Develop a system for your laundry, knowing where to put dirty, clean, and “waiting to be folded” clothes, will keep your floors and tables clean.
-When using your dryer clean out lint tray before each load, this will save electricity and help prevent fires from starting.
-When loading your washer do not load it to full.
+Develop a system for your laundry, knowing where to put dirty, clean, and “waiting to be folded” clothes will keep your floors and tables clean.
+When using your dryer clean out the lint tray before each load, this will save electricity and help prevent fires from starting.
+When loading your washer do not load it too full.
 Put clothes in untangled and evenly spread around the edges.
 This will help it not to rattle and shake.

 Windows and Blinds

 While cleaning your windows and blinds, Talk to your children about window safety and proper window screen and blind usage.
 When leaned on, window screens can come loose causing potential injury.
 Children should not play with window blinds as cords from blinds can cause choking.
 Plus, they are easily bent with little fingers.